(largest planet in the solar system)

 fluid, mostly metallic hydrogen, thus conductive, providing

-Whether it has a rocky core is of interest: some planet formation theories
+Whether Jupiter has a rocky core is of interest; some planet formation

-assume gas giants form around rocky cores, but analysis indicates
+theories assume gas giants form around rocky cores, but analysis

-all the transitions between Jupiter's internal layers are gradual,
+indicates all the transitions between Jupiter's internal layers are

 Past and planned space missions to Jupiter include: